Game On: Learn about the divisioning process that differentiates Special Olympics from other sport organizations.

 SONC Summer Games will be held May 29-31, 2020 in Raleigh.

 Special Olympics U.S. Southeast Swimming Invitational in Greensboro

 Don’t miss the premier swim meet of the season!
 Featuring Special Olympics programs from the southeast U.S., competition will be exciting!
-This event will be held on Sunday, April 28, 2019.
+This event is usually held in April of each year.
 Please visit the Special Olympics U.S. Southeast Swimming Invitational web page for more detailed information.